List of San Francisco Giants seasons

 The San Francisco Giants are a professional baseball team based in San Francisco, California.
 They have been a member of the National League (NL), as a part of Major League Baseball, since the team's inception in 1883.
 They joined the NL West following the establishment of divisions within the league in 1969.
 The Giants played 75 seasons in New York City, New York, as the New York Gothams and New York Giants, spending the majority of their seasons at the Polo Grounds in Upper Manhattan.
 The Giants relocated to San Francisco in 1958, briefly playing at Seals Stadium.
 After sharing Candlestick Park for 29 years with the San Francisco 49ers National Football League team, the Giants moved to their current home, Oracle Park, in 2000.
-From October 1, 2010 through June 16, 2017, the Giants recorded a National League-record 530 consecutive sellouts.
+From October 1, 2010, through June 16, 2017, the Giants recorded a National League-record 530 consecutive sellouts.

 The Giants are one of the most successful teams in Major League Baseball history, having won more games than any other team and having the second highest winning percentage.
-In New York, the Giants enjoyed 55 winning seasons, with only 3 losing seasons between 1903 and 1939, a stretch which included two runs of 10 or more straight winning seasons (1903-14 and 1916-1925).
+In New York, the Giants enjoyed 55 winning seasons, with only 3 losing seasons between 1903 and 1939, a stretch which included two runs of 10 or more straight winning seasons (1903–14 and 1916–1925).
 In San Francisco the Giants have had 39 winning seasons, including their first fourteen in the city.
-Their eight World Series titles are tied for fourth-most in baseball, while their 23 pennants are the second most in the National League, and second-most overall.
+Their eight World Series titles are tied for fourth-most in baseball, while their 23 pennants are the second most in the National League, and third-most overall.
 Their first title came in 1905 against the Philadelphia Athletics, where they won the series 4–1.
 They claimed four consecutive National League pennants between 1921 and 1924, going on to beat cross-town team the New York Yankees in the World Series on two of those occasions.
 Their fourth title came in 1933 as they beat the Washington Senators in five games.
 The 1951 season saw the Giants beat their rivals the Brooklyn Dodgers in a three-game playoff for the National League pennant.
 The Giants won the series 2–1 on a walk-off home run by Bobby Thomson in game 3, a moment remembered as the Shot Heard 'Round the World.
 They went on to lose in the World Series to the Yankees.
 A 4–0 series sweep of the Cleveland Indians in the 1954 World Series earned the Giants their fifth title.